Costa Rica

 Associations

 Founding members.
-To seek registration, associations are required to have at least ten founding adult members.
-(Article 18) Associations can admit underage members, but not under sixteen years old, and they cannot be elected to any position.
-(Article 15) Aside from age requirements, there are no express restrictions on who can serve as a founder of associations.
-No minimum assets are required for establishing associations.
+To register, an association must have at least ten founding adult members.
+(Article 18) Individuals under the age of 16 may not be a member of an association, while minors over 16 may become members but may not hold leadership positions.
+(Article 15) Aside from age requirements, there are no other restrictions on who can serve as a founder of an association.
+Both natural and legal persons may establish associations.
+No minimum assets are required to establish an association.

-Associations may be formed by both natural persons and legal entities.
-The Law on Associations defines three categories: simple associations, federations and confederations.
-Unions of two or more associations with legal entities are called “federation,” “league” or “union,” which must be integrated in its name and cannot be used by the simple associations.
-The federated associations can, in turn, form a “confederation” and must use this term in their name.
+The Law on Associations defines three categories of associations: simple associations, federations, and confederations.
+A federation is a union of two or more associations, and must include the term “federation,” “league,” or “union” in its name; these terms cannot be used by simple associations.
+Federated associations can, in turn, form a “confederation” and must include this term in their name.
 (Article 30)

 Name limitations.
-Associations may not adopt a name that is identical or so similar to a name already registered such that it would cause confusion.
-Associations are also prohibited from using the name “society,” “firm” or “company” as part of the name of the association, or any other term which implies that it has different purposes than the ones listed in this law.
+An association may not adopt a name that is identical or confusingly similar to that of an existing entity.
+They are also prohibited from using terms like “society,” “firm,” or “company” that imply purposes outside those permitted by law.
 (Article 8)

-No political associations. “[N]o political associations of any kind will be admitted, including those pursuing an end which is physically or legally impossible under the terms listed in Article 631 of the Civil Code.”
-(Article 3) The term “political” is interpreted narrowly, to restrict associations from engaging in political party kinds of activities, such as campaigning or electioneering.
+Political associations.
+The law prohibits political associations of any kind, including those pursuing ends deemed physically or legally impossible under Article 631 of the Civil Code.
+(Article 3) The term “political” is interpreted narrowly, effectively barring associations from engaging in campaigning, electioneering, or other forms of partisan political activity.

 Foundations